Mathias206/linux-wallpaper-changer/README.md

 ---

-## Run the script in background
+## How to run the script in background
 1. Run the script using the command ```./wallpaper_changer.sh &```
 2. Then run the command ```disown```.
 Now you can close the terminal, the program will keep running in the background.

 ---

-## Run the script automatically on starts up
+## How to run the script automatically on starts up

 #### 1. Run ```gnome-session-properties``` in your gnome-shell
 #### 2. Click on the "Add" button <br>